 The integration of ESG in the investment process does not mean the exclusion of particular companies on ethical grounds.
 Instead, integration of ESG requires that the impact of any ESG issues on the value of a company is included in the valuation process.

 As part of our ESG responsibilities, Cbus actively engages with companies through voting at their Annual General Meetings and meeting with them to discuss particular issues.

 Cbus is part of a broader movement of superannuation funds and fund managers focusing on ESG issues.
-We are a signatory to the United Nations Principals for Responsible Investment (UNPRI) and the Carbon Disclosure Project.
+We are a signatory to the United Nations supported Principals for Responsible Investment (PRI) and the Carbon Disclosure Project.